pistacchio/Dedalus/README.md

 You may want to read about the [tecnical details](#technicalDetails) or just keep reading the tutorial and start creating amazing adventures!

+**Note:** The tutorial illustrates how to write Dedalus stories in the most "canonical" way, but there an alternative syntax for writig Dedalus narrative called [Dedlee](#dedlee).
+It doesn't make use of HTML-like syntax, and you might prefer it.
+However, you should really follow the tutorial closely, it is short, easy and fun, and *then* have a look at Dedlee and decide what system you prefer.

 ## Table of contents

 *  [Getting started](#gettingStarted)